 Instrument

-Survey design: At the final of the course a survey was designed to determine the level of satisfaction with the JC implementation.
+Survey design: At the end of the course, a survey was designed to determine the level of satisfaction with JC implementation.
 In addition, objective questions were included to evaluate the tools that participants learned and used during the course (Table 3).
 The survey was voluntary and anonymous to allow students to express their opinions without any restrictions.